 Once well-established a great blog can more than compensate for your social media marketing.
-Great content will be shared and linked by similar businesses and consumers, quickly growing your brand recognition.
+Great content marketing means that the information will be shared and linked by similar businesses and consumers, quickly growing your brand recognition.

 While Google’s social media platform, Google+, has quietly been retired, there are other valuable ways for businesses to engage with the company.

 Google Ads is a great place to start.
 For a fee, you can have your business featured above the top results or below the final result on any given page.
 The pricing is on a sliding scale; typically, websites with better content and traffic will get cheaper ads.
 Google is always striving to give its users the best results on the internet, and this includes their ad platform.